 set Field

 This field stores and abstracts away value of bitset (bitmask) type.
-The <set> field has all the properties as well as extra properties and elements described below.
+The <set> field has all the common properties as well as extra properties and elements described below.

 Underlying Type